merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

    If new pages are added in the folders `Wiki-on-processes-and-products-for-LCA.wiki/process/` and `Wiki-on-processes-and-products-for-LCA.wiki/product/`, the `ps_db.md` and `pd_db.md` files (where all the pages are listed) should be updated by running the script `update_database_list.py`.
 If some pages were updated online via the wiki, you should pull before performing changes.

+3. **Visualisation function**
+The script `Wiki-on-processes-and-products-for-LCA/Build_tree/build_lca_tree.py` automatically build a **dependency tree** starting from a chosen product or process node, with **identification of alternative process nodes**.
+The output is in the Mermaid format.
+Click [here](./graph_pd_dell_3620_computer.png) to see an example generated from the page [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
+On the identification of alternative process nodes: If a **product node can be produced by several processes** (e.g., if several processes are listed in the 'List of processes' section of the product page), **this product node appears in red in the graph**.
+This indicates that one must then decide which subtree to follow among the possible options when building the system.
+The output is generated in the wiki folder `Wiki-on-processes-and-products-for-LCA.wiki\out_tree\graph_name_of_the_node.mmd` (not visible on Github, you need to pull the wiki).

-3. **AI-based Wiki Edition**
+4. **AI-based Wiki Edition**
    This tool integrates AI to assist in the management of the Wiki.
 It automates tasks such as page generation (for not brightway-compliant data), inconsistency detection, and product similarity analysis, ensuring the wiki remains consistent, accurate, and up-to-date.

 # Vision

 This open wiki is designed to efficiently **list and compare multiple approaches** for performing the inventory of a product.
 In practice, **several processes may exist to produce the same product**.
 Moreover, scientific contributions are often referenced by the end product, but may also include sub-process data valuable for other studies.
 This wiki addresses this limitation by **referencing data at the process level**, ensuring better indexing and reusability.
 By documenting these alternatives, researchers gain a valuable resource to easily compare existing options and select the most suitable approach for their needs.
 For example:

 - **Electrolytic capacitors**
   - The ecoinvent reference to produce an [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) was originally added when importing the inventory of the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer).
   - A second process was imported as data from a research paper dedicated to this topic.
 The import script automatically detected that the process produces a product already present in the wiki.
-  - The `build_lca_tree.py` script identifies that two alternative processes now exist for the node [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) in the tree starting at the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer) node.
+  - The `build_lca_tree.py` script (see "3.
+Visualisation function" above) identifies that two alternative processes now exist for the node [electrolytic capacitors](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_electrolytic_capacitors) in the tree starting at the [Dell computer](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_dell_3620_computer) node.
 This enables researchers studying the Dell computer to easily update their LCA with the alternative process for the electrolytic capacitors and compare the results.

 - **GPU production**
   - Two different processes are documented for the [GPU product](https://github.com/merce-fra/Wiki-on-processes-and-products-for-LCA/wiki/pd_gpu).